TDA283-compiler-construction/project/project/extensions.md

 **Credits for extensions:** each of the standard extensions gives one credit point.
-Extensions that are non-standard in this sense are the _native x86 code generation_ and some projects within the _further possibilities_ section.
-The _native x86 code generation_ is special in that it gives two credits in itself and an extra credit for each of the standard extensions that are ported to the x86 code generator.
+Extensions that are non-standard in this sense are the _native x86 code generation_, the _garbage collector_ and some projects within the _further possibilities_ section.
+The _native x86 code generation_ is also special in that it gives two credits in itself and an extra credit for each of the standard extensions that are ported to the x86 code generator.
 Example: a student can collect 5 credits as follows.